mickaelvieira/websocket-client/README.md

 # WebSocket Client [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Go Reference](https://pkg.go.dev/badge/github.com/mickaelvieira/websocket.svg)](https://pkg.go.dev/github.com/mickaelvieira/websocket)

-A Go WebSocket library providing both client and server implementations as a thin layer around the [Gorilla websocket package](https://github.com/gorilla/websocket).
-Features automatic reconnection, state management, and ping/pong handling.
+A Go WebSocket library providing both client and server implementations as a thin and convenient wrapper around the [Gorilla websocket package](https://github.com/gorilla/websocket).

 ## Features

-- **Automatic Reconnection** - Client automatically reconnects on disconnection with configurable retry logic
-- **State Management** - Comprehensive state machine for connection lifecycle
-- **Ping/Pong Handling** - Built-in keep-alive mechanism
-- **Dual Implementations** - Both client and server socket implementations

-## State Machine

-This WebSocket client implements a comprehensive state machine that handles all connection lifecycle events:
+- **Client** - The client implementation can be used to connect a backend service to a WebSocket server.
+It will automatically reconnect ; it can send and receive text as well as binary messages over the WebSocket connection.
+- **Server** - The server implementation holds a connection with the WebSocket client.
+It can send and receive text and binary messages over the WebSocket connection.

 ## Installation